r0mainK/blog/_posts/2020-11-08-concise-guide-to-efficient-python-tooling.md

 With this, VSCode will know which Python executable should be used, and it won't show or check out files in that directory.
 I also added files that may be created by Python when running your code, to avoid clutter.

 Finally, I recommend you split all dependencies in two files: `requirements.txt` and `requirements-dev.txt`.
 The former should contain packages the project depends upon, while the latter should be used for any packages used for development, like testing frameworks, or the tools I'm about to describe.
-As mentionned earlier, doing things this way means you'll be responsible for dependency management, so when adding anything you should either pin the version, or at least specify major upper and lower limits, e.g.:
+As mentioned earlier, doing things this way means you'll be responsible for dependency management, so when adding anything you should either pin the version, or at least specify major upper and lower limits, e.g.:

 ```
 torch >=1.6,<1.7